lgiese/lgiese.boat.io/boat.md

 ---
 layout: page
-title: From boat to katamaran
+title: From Boat to Floating Platform
 ---

 <p>The development of Mr. Turtle involved many testings, optimizing processes, failures and re-starts.
-We tested several prototypes until we worked our way forward to a version, which fulfilled all requirements.
+We tested several prototypes until we ended up with a version, which fulfilled all requirements.
 The main difficulties were:</p>

 <p><li>to store all sensors</li>
 <li>to store all sensors waterproof</li>